wildlifelabs/AddaxAI/markdown/reprex.md

 ## Minimal, reproducible example
-To help us fix issues quickly, we need to be able to reproduce the problem on our end, preferably with a minimal example.
+To help us resolve issues quickly, we need to be able to reproduce the problem on our end.
+The best way to do this is by providing a minimal example—one that isolates the issue as much as possible.

+A minimal reproducible example does not necessarily mean using the fewest possible images.
+Instead, it means identifying what is causing the error.
+The issue might stem from the input data, but it could also be related to specific settings or configurations.

+Your goal is to pinpoint the root cause so that we can recreate the problem.
+If the issue is caused by specific images, please send those images.
+However, if the problem arises due to certain settings (e.g., Setting A combined with Setting B and C) and occurs regardless of the input data, there is no need to send images or videos—just provide the relevant settings.

+By narrowing down the cause, you make it easier for us to diagnose and fix the issue efficiently.

 Please follow these steps before to describe the bug so we can investigate:

 1. Update AddaxAI
 First, make sure you’re running the [latest version](https://addaxdatascience.com/addaxai/#install).
 The issue may already be fixed.